 The “Side Effects”

 In addition to the proposed sentence, you will want to be aware of the “side effects” of a conviction before you plead guilty.
 Certain convictions are “priorable”, which means each new conviction becomes more serious.
 Driving under the influence, driving on a suspended license, and crimes falling within the three strikes law are examples of convictions that will make each new case more serious.
 A conviction for a “strike” will subject you to increased punishment for certain new offenses for the rest of your life.
 A felony conviction and certain misdemeanors will prohibit you from possessing a firearm and certain other weapons.
 Some professional licenses can be jeopardized by certain convictions.
 Many offenses require registration as a offender, arson and drug convictions require registration, and some crimes involving drugs or dishonesty might disqualify you from obtaining a security clearance, or might disqualify you from getting a particular job.
 A private person cannot legally obtain your actual criminal record, but companies that offer background checks try to reconstruct your criminal record by indexing all of the court records under your name.
 Court records are public information.
 Even when the rest of the disposition is the same, the charge you are convicted of can make a difference.
-If you have a particular goal, you should discuss it with an attorney to see if that can be accomplished.
+If you have a particular goal, you should discuss it with an criminal law attorney to see if that can be accomplished.